 REFLECT: Career Courses (1 credit): One-credit courses provide students with the essential tools of reflection, strategy and resources designed to guide them toward paths of meaningful work and life beyond the Hilltop.
-Financial aid available for this experience, and there is no associated no cost if enrolled in summer session.
+Financial aid is available for this experience, and there is no associated any cost if enrolled in the summer session.

 UP-SKILL: Career Co-Labs (skill modules – e.g., project management): Compact modules that offer job-ready skills through faculty coaching on material from existing courses, LinkedIn Learning modules and corporate sources.
 There is no associated no cost if enrolled in the summer session.